celleleven/cellerator/electronics_outline.md

 >`"He pushed away from her and raised his arm, forcing his stump into her face.
 "A Hand without a hand?
 A bad jape, sister.
 Don't ask me to rule."` ~ George R.R.
 Martin, A Feast for Crows

 **About:**
-The hand is made of of pogo-pins, water-line and air-line.
-There are eight pogo-pins, two pins are used for power and six pins used for data.
-The pogo-pins are connected the the Raspberry Pi GPIO pins via a two RJ45 breakout board allowing for the use of an Ethernet cable connection.
-The pogo-pins are connected to GPIO pins (01, 02, ...
+There are three parts to the hand; the data line, the waterline, and the airline.
+The data line contains eight pogo-pins, two pins connect to power, and six pins connect to data.
+The data line connects to the Raspberry Pi GPIO pins via two RJ45 breakout board.
+This RJ45 breakout board allows bridging the hand to the Raspberry pi using an Ethernet cable.
+The pogo-pins connect to GPIO pins (xx, yy, zz ...
 08).
-The water line is controlled by a 12VDV water pump.
-The water pump is connected replay controlled by (GPIO xxx).
-The air line is controlled by a 12VDV air pump.
-The air pump is connected replay controlled by (GPIO xxx)
+The waterline is attached to a 12VDC water pump.
+The water pump is operated by GPIO pin XXX using a relay.
+The airline is attached to a 12VDC air pump.
+The air pump is operated by GPIO pin XXX using a relay.